jonnew/Oat/README.md

 # Save frame stream 'raw' and positional stream 'pos' to Desktop
 # directory and prepend the timestamp and the word 'test' to each filename
 oat record -s raw -p pos -d -f ~/Desktop -n test

+# Save the pos stream twice, one binary and one JSON file, in the current
+# directory
+oat record -p pos &
+oat record -p pos -b
 ```

 \newpage